mykelalvis/FT/Traveller/WORKING/Book 1.md

 may also be used to determine whether documents are actually examined by the individuals involved.

-Forward Observer: The individual has Modern fire support can be a tremen- been trained (in military service) to call on dously effective weapon, when available, but and adjust artillery (projectile, missile, and is virtually useless unless the technique of its laser) fire from distant batteries and from application and adjustment is known.
-If ships in orbit. artillery of any form (including communica- tion with the firing battery) is available, the first shots fired will invariably miss the target.
+Forward Observer: The individual has Modern fire support can be a tremen-been trained (in military service) to call on dously effective weapon, when available, but and adjust artillery (projectile, missile, and is virtually useless unless the technique of its laser) fire from distant batteries and from application and adjustment is known.
+If ships in orbit. artillery of any form (including communica-tion with the firing battery) is available, the first shots fired will invariably miss the target.
 On each subsequent turn in which such fire is delivered, a basic throw of 11+ to hit is required.
 DMs to be applied: +4 per level of expertise;
 per turn of adjustment (two minute turns): +l; if adjusting person has no expertise: -4.